 FICO and VantageScore provide the most common credit-scoring models.
 These companies pull info from the credit bureaus and use different algorithms and criteria to determine credit scores.

 To complicate things, each company has multiple credit scoring formulas, also called “models.”
 Lenders can pull your base score or an industry-specific score, like for a mortgage or auto loan.
-Plus, there are different versions as models are updated (credit score changes like software updates).
+Plus, there are different versions as models are updated (like software updates).

 Credit Score Ranges